 Recently I’ve been involved in a discussion on the LinkedIn Real-Time Embedded Engineering group, which I started with the question “Is an RTOS really the best way to design embedded systems?”.

-The discussion, which has swollen to over 0xFF comments by now, has sometimes low signal to noise ratio, but I believe it is still interesting.
+The discussion, which has swollen to way over 600 comments by now, has sometimes low signal to noise ratio, but I believe it is still interesting.

 I consider this discussion to be a continuation of the topic from my April blog post I hate RTOSes.